Matthew Marsden: Career

 Marsden's acting break came in 1995 when he joined the cast of the ITV soap opera Emmerdale, playing the upper crust Daniel Weir, lover of Linda Glover.
 He remained in the role for three months before the character was written out.
 He went on to play the role of surfer Philip Kennedy in Island – a Jersey-based ITV miniseries.
 Marsden also dressed in drag when he appeared in the Jeannot Szwarc French film Les Soeurs Soleil (The Sun Sisters).

 On 3 March 1997, he joined the cast of Coronation Street as mechanic Chris Collins and he remained with the series until 29 March 1998.
 The role earned him 1997 National Television Award for Most Popular Newcomer.
 Following his departure from Coronation Street, Marsden decided on a change of direction and a fleeting career as a pop star followed.
-He signed a £500,000 record deal with Columbia Records and released his debut single in July 1998 called "The Heart's Lone Desire", which reached number 13 in the UK singles chart.
-He followed with a second single, a cover of Hall & Oates' "She's Gone", with his label-mates Destiny's Child providing backing-vocals, which reached number 24 in the UK singles chart.
+He signed a £500,000 record deal with Columbia Records and released his debut single in July 1998 called "The Heart's Lone Desire", which reached number 13 in the UK Singles Chart.
+He followed with a second single, a cover of Hall & Oates' "She's Gone", with his label-mates Destiny's Child providing backing vocals, which reached number 24 in the UK Singles Chart.

-Marsden returned to acting, portraying Paris in the USA networks mini-series Helen of Troy; Army Ranger Dale Sizemore in Ridley Scott's blockbuster film Black Hawk Down.
+Marsden returned to acting, portraying Paris in the USA Network mini-series Helen of Troy and Army Ranger Dale Sizemore in Ridley Scott's blockbuster film Black Hawk Down.
 He starred in John Irvin's feature Shiner, Anacondas: The Hunt for the Blood Orchid (the sequel to Anaconda) and Tamara, a supernatural thriller by Final Destination screenwriter Jeffrey Reddick.
 He made appearances in the films DOA: Dead or Alive and Resident Evil: Extinction.
 He co-starred in Rambo (2008) and Transformers: Revenge of the Fallen.

 Personal life

 Marsden is married to Nadine Micallef.

-Marsden is a practising Roman Catholic.
+Marsden is a practising Catholic.
 He appeared in Rosary Stars Praying the Gospel (2009).
-He and his family are frequently involved in activities with Family Theater Productions, a division of Holy Cross Family Ministries, founded by Father Patrick Peyton.
+He and his family are frequently involved in activities with Family Theater Productions, a division of Holy Cross Family Ministries, founded by Fr Patrick Peyton.

 Marsden is an active supporter of the armed forces and has parachuted with the United States Army Parachute Team.
 He received the title of Kentucky Colonel, the highest award that is bestowed on individuals by the state of Kentucky, in recognition of his support of the U.S. military.

 Marsden is a fan of the football club West Bromwich Albion.

-In 2020, Marsden announced that he had become an American citizen.
+In 2020, Marsden announced that he had become a U.S. citizen.

+He is an active supporter of conservative politics in the United States, and is publicly aligned with the anti-vaccine movement.